Substance Types and Effects: Hallucinogens

 When used recreationally, these drugs distort your perception of reality, often through vivid hallucinations.
 They alter your thoughts and feelings and can cause sensory experiences, like brightened colors or a sense of movement in stationary objects.
 Some people who’ve used hallucinogens report having experiences that are spiritual or bring emotional healing.

 Researchers are working to answer that now.
-Dr. Roland R. Griffiths, creator of the psilocybin research program at Johns Hopkins University, has found that these drugs have potential to treat conditions like Alzheimer’s, depression, and even addiction.
+Dr. Roland R. Griffiths, creator of the psilocybin research program at Johns Hopkins University, has found that these drugs have the potential to treat conditions like Alzheimer’s, depression, and even addiction.
 Ketamine is also increasingly being explored as a treatment for depression and post-traumatic stress disorder (PTSD).
+As with any medicinal substance use, it's important to remember that using these drugs as treatments for an illness should happen under a doctor's supervision and care.

 Early results are promising, but more research is needed to determine the efficacy and side effects of these treatments.